benavern/z-alias-gui/README.md

 ```
 # Change aliases file path
-export Z_ALIAS_FILE="/path/to/aliases"
+export Z_ALIAS_FILE=/path/to/aliases
 ```

 ### Make your aliases available on all shells

-You can make your aliases available on the shell you use
+You can make your aliases available on the shell you currently use by pasting this line just after you've used the app.

 ```
 # Make aliases available